 About 1/8 of an inch

 The control of any stored product pest involves many steps, primary of which is discovery of infested food items or other sources of infestation (e.g., food spillage accumulation).
 All dried food products need to be inspected for signs of infestation.
 Areas where rodent, bird or bat feces may have accumulated within a structure also need to be checked.
-A pest management professional can be helpful in finding difficult infestation sources. · Discard infested foods in outdoor trash.
-Infested decorations (flowers, wreaths, etc.) should also be discarded. · Clean up and remove infested accumulations of animal feces using accepted safety precautions.
+A pest management professional can be helpful in finding difficult infestation sources.
+Consider the following to prevent an infestation: · Discard infested foods in outdoor trash.
+Infested decorations (flowers, wreaths, etc.) should also be discarded. · Clean and remove infested accumulations of animal feces using accepted safety precautions.
 Bird and bat feces are known sources of many pathogenic organisms including histoplasmosis and cyrptococcosis.
 Where deer mice may be present in a building, the mouse feces have been known to harbor infectious strains of hantavirus.
 A company qualified in remediation of animal feces accumulation should be consulted for such situations. · Clean cabinets and shelves where infested foods are stored by vacuuming and by using soap and water. · Store all dried food goods, including dried pet foods and birdseed, in a glass or plastic container with a tight lid.
 If beetles are in that food product then the infestation will be contained and not spread to other foods. · Consume older food products prior to newer purchases of the same food.
 Products purchased in larger quantities (e.g., from a wholesale food warehouse) are more likely to become an infestation source if these are stored for long periods of time – especially if they are not stored in containers with tight-fitting lids.